-Inflatable gym mats are only between 3 and 3.5-feet‘ wide, which may not be enough room for some uses.
+Inflatable gym mats are only about a meter wide, which may not be enough room for some uses.
 Some mats have Velcro strips on the edge of the bottom side.
 A connector strip can then be used to attach two mats for side-by-side placement and use.

 Manufacturers may include a connector strip with the mat while some will have to be requested or purchased separately.

 Backyard tumbling can be the perfect way to enjoy the outdoors and get some exercise.
 Some mats have a protective UV coating to reduce sun damage to the mat.
 We don’t recommend leaving the mat in the sun long-term as even a UV coating can only do so much to prevent the breakdown of PVC.

 The task of staying centered when you’re using the mat isn’t always easy.
 Almost all inflatable gym mats have a thick center line that extends down the entire length of the mat to aid orientation.
 Some mats also have a cross line that divides the mat at the short center axis that marks the halfway point.